Michael Frimkess: Artistic style

 Frimkess' early work included a variety of both ceramics and bronze or aluminum sculptures.
 These early pieces were often more free-form and less utilitarian, taking a cue from his mentor and teacher, Peter Voulkos.
 His interest and skill in making classical pottery forms began to increase in the mid-1960s.
 Examples of his work include Greek volute kraters, Zuni pots, and Chinese ginger jars.
 He also learned the technique of dry throwing hard clay with no water to make his vessels, resulting in walls that are remarkably light and thin.
 In addition, through his expertise and efforts in kiln design and construction, he developed a method of firing stoneware in as little as 55 minutes.

 Prior to his multiple sclerosis diagnosis, Frimkess would glaze and paint all of his ceramics, decorating them with contemporary scenes and pop art.
 The images were often "vernacular or historical" and employed the use of cartoon sequences or word balloons that often satirized problems related to corruption, segregation, and hypocrisy.
 His work frequently dealt with racial strife, and he often drew on his childhood growing up in a predominately Chicano, Japanese, and Black neighborhood.
 His pots were meant to symbolize an ideal "melting pot."

 Since his multiple sclerosis diagnosis in 1971, most of the art painted on his pots has been done by his wife, Magdalena Suarez Frimkess.
 While her art has similar themes, it evokes a different cultural experience.
 Her glazes and paintings feature pop art icons like Minnie Mouse and Condorito, but they also employ folk art combined with a variety of historical references.
-In general, neither of the two has any input on the other's work.
-Both continue to work and reside in Venice, California.
+In general, neither of the two had any input on the other's work.

+Frimkess died on February 28, 2025, at the age of 88.